This Fact Sheet is not relevant in your jurisdiction

 Winter Heating Payment

-You may be eligible for a Winter Heating Payment of £50 if you were entitled to one of the following benefits on at least one day during the week 7 November 2022 to 13 November 2022.
+You may be eligible for a Winter Heating Payment of £50 if you were entitled to one of the following benefits on at least one day between 7 November 2022 to 13 November 2022.

 - Universal Credit.